Jamie Lloyd (director)

-Jamie Lloyd (born 1980 in Poole, Dorset) is a British director, best known for his work with his eponymous theatre company (The Jamie Lloyd Company).
-He is known for his modern minimalism and expressionist directorial style.
-He is a proponent of affordable theatre for young and diverse audiences, and has been praised as "redefining West End theatre".
-The Daily Telegraph critic Dominic Cavendish wrote of Lloyd, "Few directors have Lloyd’s ability to transport us to the upper echelons of theatrical pleasure."
+James Raymond Lloyd (born 1980, Poole, Dorset), known as Jamie Lloyd, is a British theatre director.
+He is best known for his work with his eponymous theatre company The Jamie Lloyd Company as well as for his modern minimalism and expressionist directorial style.

-Memorable productions include the Broadway revival of Betrayal (2019) with Tom Hiddleston, the West End production of The Seagull (2020-2021) with Emilia Clarke, the Brooklyn Academy of Music's production of Cyrano de Bergerac (2022) with James McAvoy, and the Broadway revival of A Doll's House (2023) with Jessica Chastain.
+His productions include the West End and Broadway revival of Betrayal (2019), the West End production of The Seagull (2022), the Brooklyn Academy of Music's production of Cyrano de Bergerac (2022), and the Broadway revival of A Doll's House (2023).
+In the past year, he directed the West End and Broadway revival of Sunset Boulevard (2023-2025), which won seven Olivier Awards and three Tony Awards, and the West End revivals of Romeo and Juliet (2024) and Evita (2025).

+Life and career

-Early career
+Early years and education

+Jamie Lloyd was born in Poole, Dorset in 1980.
+Lloyd had been studying at the Liverpool Institute for Performing Arts before deciding he wanted to direct.

+2006–2012

 Lloyd's first main house production was Harold Pinter's The Caretaker at the Sheffield Crucible, which started a fruitful relationship with the playwright.
 Lloyd has been heralded as a major Pinter interpreter.

-He directed a Pinter double-bill in the West End - The Lover and The Collection - in 2008 before Michael Grandage appointed him as an associate director of the Donmar Warehouse.
+He directed a Pinter double-bill in the West End - The Lover and The Collection - in 2008, before Michael Grandage appointed him as an associate director of the Donmar Warehouse.

 Lloyd was the associate director of the Donmar Warehouse from 2008 to 2011, where his 2008 production of Piaf transferred to the West End and to Buenos Aires and his 2010 production of Passion won the Evening Standard Award for Best Musical.
 He was also an Associate Artist at theatre company Headlong, for whom he directed an anarchic production of Oscar Wilde's Salome.
 In 2008 he directed The Pride at the Royal Court, for which he won the Olivier Award for Outstanding Achievement in an Affiliate Theatre.
 Seen as a 'wunderkind of London theatre', he was named a Rising Star by the Daily Telegraph in 2009.